-This apprenticeship standard is designed as an 12 month programme and is for apprentices who wish to gain the skills, knowledge and behavioural competences required to work in a learning and skills assessor role.
+This apprenticeship standard is designed as an 12 month programme and is for apprentices who wish to gain the skills, knowledge and behavioural competences required to work in a learning and skills mentor role.

 We provide a clear learning programme to take apprentices from entry through to the gateway for end-point assessment.

 You can use our on-programme offer regardless of whether you are using Pearson as your end-point assessment organisation or not.

 Individual employers may set any entry requirements but these may typically include:

 - Competence in vocational and/or specialist subject at an appropriate level

 - Confirmation of current vocational/specialist subject knowledge

 - Up to date knowledge of workplace practice